Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Inflammatory bowel disease is a group of diseases characterized by nonspecific immune inflammation of the intestinal wall, superficial or transmural.
+Inflammatory bowel disease is a group of diseases characterized by non-specific immune inflammation of the intestinal wall, superficial or transmural.
 Currently, the group of inflammatory bowel diseases includes the following nosologies:

-- nonspecific ulcerative colitis (NNC);
+- non-specific ulcerative colitis (UC);

 - Crohn's disease;

-- nondifferentiable colitis.
+- undifferentiated colitis.

 Read also: Inflammatory bowel disease in adults